gcflames5/splitwise-java/README.md

 ***Create a friend***

-`createFriend(firstName, lastName, email)` can be used to add a friend into Splitwise.
+`createFriend(firstName, lastName, email)` can be used to add a friend into splitwise.Splitwise.

 ```$xslt
 String response = splitwise.createFriend("lorem", "ipsum", "hello@world.com");